Freedom of Expression

 Apply through Call for Entries

-Webster Arts invites art submissions for our all-media exhibition, Expressions.
-For this special exhibit, artists are asked to respond to themes of censorship, bigotry, free speech, racism, and speaking truth to power found in the play “Alabama Stories,” which will be presented by the Repertory Theatre of St. Louis.
+Webster Arts invites art submissions for our all-media exhibition, Freedom of Expression.
+For this special exhibit, artists are asked to respond to themes of censorship, bigotry, free speech, racism, and speaking truth to power found in the play “Alabama Story,” which will be presented by The Repertory Theatre of St. Louis.
 The play and exhibit will be presented concurrently, sharing audiences.
 Images of the work in the exhibit will be projected in the lobby of the theatre before the performances and during intermission.
 The theatre and gallery are a few blocks apart.

 Artists are encouraged to interpret the theme broadly.